ammarazwa/dominant-color-picker/README.md

 # 🎨 Color Picker (with K-Means)

 A simple web app built with Streamlit that extracts the **5 most dominant colors** from uploaded image using **K-Means Clustering algorithm**.
+Access the color picker program by clicking this link https://dominantcolorpicker.streamlit.app/
 ---

 ## 🚀 Features